ElectricShakuhachi/tietokantasovellus-shakuarchive/README.md

 Make note of if you will of the unfamiliar look of the example piece of sheet music uploaded...
 It's traditional Japanese notation for shakuhachi flutes.

-# NOTES - remove!

-Now getting internal server error when pressing remove -> but it does remove

-TODO:

-- make results listable by any category
-- make it possible for users to note what they are working on - so that people may know who to contact for hints and so on
-- has to have between 5-10 tables
-- monta -moneen taulu ainakin yksi
-- yksi moneen kannattaa viitata viiteavaimella